NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ## Overview of an Application

 Applications are React higher-order components (HOC) that are rendered in the [Analysis Center](https://portal.gdc.cancer.gov/analysis_page?app=).
-The GDC Data Portal major functions such as Projects, Repository,  and Protein Paint are all applications.
+The GDC Data Portal's major functions such as Projects, Repository, and ProteinPaint are all applications.
 Each application handles a specific task such as analysis or visualization and can also be used to refine and build cohorts.
 Applications are cohort centric and can query the GDC API for additional information.